MicrosoftEdge/BrowserEfficiencyTest/Documentation/Usage.md

     * `firefox` will include Firefox in the test pass
     * `opera` will include Opera in the test pass

 * **-scenario|-s (REQUIRED)** Selects the scenario or scenarios to run.
 Multiple scenarios can be selected by separating each scenario with a space.
 E.g. `-s wikipedia gmail facebook`.
 When multiple scenarios are selected, they will all be run on every browser, in the order they were provided, all in different tabs.
-When a scenario completes and there's additional sceanrios after, it will be left running in a background tab.
+When a scenario completes and there's additional sceanrios after it, it will be left running in a background tab.
 The possible options are:
     * `amazon` will load Amazon, do a search for "game of thrones", click on the first result, and then scroll down to the reviews
     * `bbcNews` will load BBC, click on the top story, and scroll down
-    * `cnnOneStory` will direclty load a news story from CNN, but not interact with CNN besides the page load
+    * `cnnOneStory` will directly load a news story from CNN, but not interact with CNN besides the page load
     * `cnnTopStory` will load CNN, load the top story, and scroll down
     * `facebook` will log into facebook with the provided credentials, and scroll through the news feed.
 Requires facebook credentials to be provided in the `config.json` file
     * `fastScenario` will load google and quickly exit.
 This is designed to be fast, and is for testing BrowserEfficiencyTest